-State and federal insurance law protects and defines your rights and makes sure you have access to the insurance benefits you need — when you need them — at a reasonable price.
+State and federal insurance law protects and defines your rights and makes sure you have access to the insurance benefits you need — when you need them.

 Federal law also requires most Americans to have healthcare coverage.
 But there are exceptions, including the inability to pay for insurance.